volkamerlab/opencadd/docs/databases_klifs.rst

 OpenCADD-KLIFS offers a simple API to interact with data from KLIFS remotely and locally.

-Find a detailed tutorial at the `TeachOpenCADD platform <https://projects.volkamerlab.org/teachopencadd/talktorials/T012_query_klifs.html>`_ on the KLIFS database (including its Swagger API) and on how to apply the module OpenCADD-KLIFS to an example research question.
+Find a detailed tutorial at the `TeachOpenCADD platform <https://projects.volkamerlab.org/teachopencadd/talktorials/T012_query_klifs.html>`_ on the KLIFS database and on how to apply the module OpenCADD-KLIFS to an example research question.

 What is KLIFS and who created it?
 ---------------------------------